BurdaMagazinOrg/theme-thunder-admin/README.md

 You can use the continous integration infrastructure to update the visual regression reference images by adding [UPDATE_SCREENSHOTS] to your commit message

 For creating screenshots locally you should install [GraphicsMagick](http://www.graphicsmagick.org/INSTALL-unix.html) (on mac simply use `brew install graphicsmagick`) otherwise travis tests may fail.

 Install a fresh thunder:

 - `composer create-project burdamagazinorg/thunder-project:2.x ../fresh-thunder --stability dev --no-interaction --no-install`
 - `cd ../fresh-thunder && composer install`
 - replace installed thunder_admin theme with the one including your changes by copying or making a symbolic link
 - configure database settings
 - `drush si thunder --account-pass=admin install_configure_form.enable_update_status_module=NULL -y`
 - if no images are visible: `drush cr -l <yourdomain:port>`

 Then you can run selenium in docker:

-- if on mac, you need to alias localhost: `sudo ifconfig lo0 alias 172.16.123.1`
-- for Chrome testing start `docker run -d -P -p 4444:4444 --shm-size 256m --add-host="fresh-thunder.dd:172.16.123.1" selenium/standalone-chrome:3.14.0-curium`
+- for Chrome testing start `docker run -d -P -p 6000:5900 -p 4444:4444 --shm-size 2g --add-host=theme.test:host-gateway selenium/standalone-chrome:3.141.59-20210713`
-- for Firefox testing start `docker run -d -P -p 4444:4444 --shm-size 256m --add-host="fresh-thunder.dd:172.16.123.1" selenium/standalone-firefox:3.12.0-cobalt`
+- for Firefox testing start `docker run -d -P -p 6000:5900 -p 4444:4444 --shm-size 2g --add-host=theme.test:host-gateway selenium/standalone-firefox:3.141.59-20200719`

 To debug a browser you can use following commands:

-- for Chrome testing start `docker run -d -P -p 5900:5900 -p 4444:4444 --shm-size 256m --add-host="fresh-thunder.dd:172.16.123.1" selenium/standalone-chrome-debug:3.14.0-curium`
+- for Chrome testing start `docker run -d -P -p 6000:5900 -p 4444:4444 --shm-size 2g --add-host=theme.test:host-gateway selenium/standalone-chrome-debug:3.141.59-20210713`
-- for Firefox testing start `docker run -d -P -p 5900:5900 -p 4444:4444 --shm-size 256m --add-host="fresh-thunder.dd:172.16.123.1" selenium/standalone-firefox-debug:3.12.0-cobalt`
+- for Firefox testing start `docker run -d -P -p 6000:5900 -p 4444:4444 --shm-size 2g --add-host=theme.test:host-gateway selenium/standalone-firefox-debug:3.141.59-20200719`

 and connect with you vnc client (on mac you can use finder: go to -> connect to server [⌘K]).
 The password is: `secret`

 Before starting, set the correct URL in `sharpeye.conf.js`.
 To start the process, enter following command from within the theme directory:
-`/node_modules/.bin/sharpeye --single-browser chrome` for Chrome testing or `/node_modules/.bin/sharpeye --single-browser firefox` for Firefox.
+`npx sharpeye -b chrome --num-retries 0 -t sharpeye.tasks.js -u http://theme.test` for Chrome testing or `npx sharpeye -b firefox --num-retries 0 -t sharpeye.tasks.js -u http://theme.test` for Firefox.

 It will make screenshots of the pages, described in `sharpeye.tasks.js` and compare them to the reference images.
 If it detects a change, it will output a diff screenshot in `screenshots/diff`.
 If you accept this change, move the corresponsing screenshot out of `screenshots/screen` into `screenshots/reference`.